AaronAlfer/NQueensMagic/README.md

 # N Queens Magic
 *A program that solves the N queens puzzle*
 ## Project Structure
 In the repository, you can find 2 folders: 'NQueensMagic' and 'NQueensMagicConsole'.
 The former contains the core library, and the latter simply connects the program to the Windows Console UI.
-The Console interface makes use of simple commands that are explained in NQueensMagicConsole\ConsoleCommands.txt.
+To get the executable, simply download the latest release.
 ## Introduction
 So I was figuring out how to program my own chess engine, and suddenly I stumbled upon an article saying that some Math institute offers $1M to anyone who can 'solve a chess puzzle'.
 It had something to do with the P vs NP problem, and the thing was a bit trickier than what the title suggested (who would guess).